cdapio/cdap/cdap-docs/examples-manual/source/examples/count-random.rst

 Once the application is deployed:

-- Click on the *Process* button in the left-sidebar of the CDAP Console, then click ``CountRandom`` in the *Process* page to get to the Flow detail page, then click the *Start* button; or
+- Click on the *Process* button in the left sidebar of the CDAP Console, then click ``CountRandom`` in the *Process* page to get to the Flow detail page, then click the *Start* button; or
-- From the Standalone CDAP SDK directory, use the Command-line Interface:
+- From the Standalone CDAP SDK directory, use the Command Line Interface:

   .. list-table::
     :widths: 20 80